 Q - 10.
 Do CBOE Binary Options expire on the same day as traditional options?

 A - 10.
 Yes, CBOE Binary Options will expire and settle at the same day/time as the traditional option on the same underlying.
-For example, expiration for the S&P 500 (SPX) Binary and traditional option generally is the Saturday following the third Friday of the expiration month.
-The last trading day is generally the Thursday before the third Friday of the expiration month and the settlement value is calculated on Friday morning's opening.
+For example, expiration for the S&P 500 (SPX) Binary and traditional option expiring prior to February 15, 2013 generally is the Saturday following the third Friday of the expiration month.
+The last trading day for such options is generally the Thursday before the third Friday of the expiration month and the settlement value is calculated on Friday morning's opening.

 Copies of the ODD are available from your broker, by calling 1-888-OPTIONS, or from The Options Clearing Corporation, One North Wacker Drive, Suite 500, Chicago, Illinois 60606.
 The information on this website is provided solely for general education and information purposes and therefore should not be considered complete, precise, or current.
 Many of the matters discussed are subject to detailed rules, regulations, and statutory provisions which should be referred to for additional detail and are subject to changes that may not be reflected in the website information.
 No statement within the website should be construed as a recommendation to buy or sell a security or to provide investment advice.
 The inclusion of non-CBOE advertisements on the website should not be construed as an endorsement or an indication of the value of any product, service, or website.
 The Terms and Conditions govern use of this website and use of this website will be deemed acceptance of those Terms and Conditions.